 \subsection{Diagrams}

 In this section, we give a simple condition to check if there is an elementary team embedding from a structure $\A$ to a structure $\B$.
-Such condition is the obvious team-semantic extension of the methods of elementary diagrams used to test for elementary embeddings in first-order logic.
+Such condition is the obvious team-semantic extension of the method of elementary diagrams, used to provide a ``template'' for elementary embeddings in first-order logic.
 In turn, this provides us with a connection between elementary team embeddings and complete (first-order) embeddings.